cbpalumbi/cbpalumbi/README.md

 ## Currently Working On:
 ### C++ In-Memory Asset Cache
-Asset registry that tracks asset reference lifetimes via RAII handles and evicts with an LRU policty implemented with a doubly linked list and a hashmap.
+Asset registry that tracks asset reference lifetimes via RAII handles and evicts with an LRU policy (implemented with a doubly linked list + hashmap).
+Unit test suite in gTest.

 [See Code](https://github.com/cbpalumbi/asset-registry)